-- In this report we present four forecasting scenarios for the legal Illinois online casino market: 1) All Products, 2) Slots & Live Dealer Only, 3) Table Games Only, and 4) Live Dealer Only.
-Note that our forecasts for Scenarios 2-4 flow from our foundational All Products forecast in Scenario 1. - Market size and tax revenue is largest in scenarios where product offerings are least restricted.
+- This report sets out four forecasting scenarios for the Illinois online casino market: 1) All Products, 2) Slots & Live Dealer Only, 3) Table Games Only, and 4) Live Dealer Only.
+Note that our forecasts for Scenarios 2-4 flow from our foundational All Products forecast in Scenario 1. - · Market size and tax revenue is largest in scenarios where more product offerings are authorized.
 Scenarios 1 and 2, in which slots would be allowed, are significantly larger than Scenarios 3 and 4, in which slots would not be permitted.
 More in the data tables at right. - Slots are, by far, the highest-grossing online casino product.
-Using state-reported data, alongside proprietary real-world data we are collecting each month from U.S. online casino operators, we estimate that slots account for around 70% of U.S. online casino GGR. - Most states have not taken a restrictive approach to online casino product authorization.
-Online casino markets that we consider suitably comparable to Illinois namely, Michigan, New Jersey, and Pennsylvania-allow operators to offer slots and table games. - Our forecasts are powered by data from comparable U.S. markets.
-Michigan, New Jersey, and Pennsylvania, given their population size and open licensing models, provide useful lenses through which to appreciate the full GGR potential of the Illinois market. - Our forecasts are highly speculative.
-That's because Scenarios 2-4 are largely unprecedented and so required guesswork about how authorized products recapture demand from non-authorized products.
-Given that, we present our forecasts for those scenarios as ranges (i.e., base vs. high). - Our tax rate forecasts are illustrative.
+Using state-reported data, alongside proprietary real-world data we are collecting each month from U.S. online casino operators, we estimate that slots account for around 70% of U.S. online casino GGR. - Most states have authorized a broad mix of online casino products.
+Online casino markets that we consider suitably comparable to Illinois-namely, Michigan, New Jersey, and Pennsylvania-allow operators to offer slots and table games. - Our foundational Scenario 1 forecast is powered by data from comparable U.S. markets.
+Michigan, New Jersey, and Pennsylvania, given their population size and more open licensing models, provide useful lenses through which to appreciate the full potential of the Illinois market. - Scenarios 2-4 are largely unprecedented.
+In the absence of real-world data that would guide our modeling, we assumed that authorized products recapture some portion of demand from non-authorized products.
+Given that, we present our forecasts for Scenarios 2-4 as ranges (i.e., base vs. high). - Our tax rate forecasts should be treated as illustrative.
 We derived a composite GGR tax rate from the underlying comparable market data and applied it to our Illinois forecasts.
 We use that rate illustratively to provide an approximate sense of tax revenue capture potential in Illinois across scenarios.
 Tax rate recommendations were beyond the scope of this report.